 Some of our clients believe that they should be using the TCP configs because TCP is more reliable than UDP.
 Normally this is true, but in the case of OpenVPN it's not.
 When you're connected to a UDP OpenVPN server, your traffic gets wrapped into the VPN tunnel created by OpenVPN.
 Most likely, the traffic you're generating is already TCP (browsing websites, checking email, etc.) so any integrity checks or retransmissions that need to be done will be handled by your operating system at the TCP level.

 OpenVPN also has it's own layer of redundancy checks against VPN traffic that'll ensure the traffic gets to where it needs to go, regardless of UDP's lack of integrity checks.

-http://sites.inka.de/~W1011/devel/tcp-tcp.html does a good job of explaining in detail why TCP OpenVPN wouldn't be a good idea.
-They talk about PPP over TCP, but the same can be applied to OpenVPN over TCP.
+https://openvpn.net/faq/what-is-tcp-meltdown/ and http://sites.inka.de/~W1011/devel/tcp-tcp.html do a good job of explaining in why TCP OpenVPN wouldn't be a good idea.
+The second link talks about PPP over TCP, but the same can be applied to OpenVPN over TCP.

 So you should be using our UDP configs.
 The only reason we also offer TCP is for people who are behind such restrictive firewalls that UDP OpenVPN is blocked.

 As for the four types of configs and their security level, that depends.

 RSA configs are mainly provided to support clients who are still using ancient versions of OpenVPN, ones that don't support ECC.
 They use 8192-bit RSA.
 If you've got OpenVPN 2.4.x, you shouldn't use the RSA configs.
 These configs will work with UDP or TCP ports 1 through 29999, excluding ports 5061 and 5062.